-Section 8 Founder & Program Director, Tobin first became qualified as a ski instructor at the age of 16... now well into his 40's he still manages to slide down snowy hills for a living.
+Section 8 Founder & Program Director, Tobin first became qualified as a ski instructor at the age of 16... now slightly creakier, he still manages to slide down snowy hills for a living.

 Tobin grew up skiing the steep and deep tree lines on Vancouver Island, but has been found teaching and participating in outdoor pursuits in various corners of the globe.
 On the weekends you will find him chasing his two daughters, Miyuki and Satsuki around the slopes.

-Tobin is a CSIA level 4 and former member of CSIA High Performance Team.
+Tobin is a PSIC Level 4 Licensed Professional Trainer and a member of the LPT Collective pushing the progression of ski instruction in Canada.
+He is also a CSIA level 4 Course Conductor and former member of CSIA High Performance Team.
 He's a graduate of the Canadian Outdoor Leadership Training program and also holds certifications with the Canadian Ski Guides Association, Canadian Ski Coaches Federation, BC Freestyle Ski Association and the Canadian Avalanche Association… to name a few.

 Section 8 Director of Snowboard Operations, Tom Arnold has been on snow since the moment he could walk.
 Skiing from the age of 1 in the European alps.
 Whilst still ski racing at the age of 8, Tom experienced a powder day on a snowboard and has never looked back.
 Once he left school… he decided to snowboard for life!

 You’re most likely to see Tom on the first chairlift in the morning and riding up last one at the end of the day!
 Tom’s life ambition is simply to have fun with good friends and pass on the stoke to people with a snowboard, surfboard or guitar under his arm!